-The following acquisitions and dispositions of consolidated properties affected our consolidated results in the comparative periods:
+The following acquisitions, dispositions and openings of consolidated properties affected our consolidated results in the comparative periods:

-- During the first quarter of 2016, we consolidated two Designer Outlet properties in Europe that had previously been accounted for under the equity method.
-During the third quarter of 2016, we consolidated two more Designer Outlet properties in Europe, which were previously accounted for under the equity method. - During 2016, we disposed of three retail properties.
+- On April 21, 2017, through our European investee, we acquired Rosada Designer Outlet, a 247,500 square foot center in Roosendaal, Netherlands.
+We have a 94% interest in this new center - On April 13, 2017, through our European investee, we opened Provence Designer Outlet, a 269,000 square foot center in Miramas, France.
+We have a 90% interest in this new center. - During the first quarter of 2016, we consolidated two Designer Outlet properties in Europe that had previously been accounted for under the equity method.
+During the third quarter of 2016, we consolidated two more Designer Outlet properties in Europe, which were previously accounted for under the equity method. - · During 2016, we disposed of three retail properties.